-In this article, we will look at the different types of fiber, why they are important, and what foods contain high levels of fiber.
+This article looks at the different types of fiber, why they are important, and suggests some healthful fiber-rich foods.

 Eating fiber has many health benefits: